 These terms apply to all projects we work on.

 If you have an issue with any of the terms listed below please make us aware as soon as possible.
 We try to be reasonable.
 Otherwise, by working with Southpoint Films Ltd you agree to these terms.

-These terms may be updated from time to time, and with immediate effect unless stated otherwise.
+These terms may be updated from time to time, and with immediate effect unless otherwise stated.

 All projects begin with an estimated cost for the work that needs to be carried out.
-This will be presented as a bespoke estimate, or as a copy of our pricing guide, which is the basis of all cost estimates.
-You can request a copy of our current pricing guide at any time.
+This will be presented as a bespoke estimate, or as a copy of our rate card, which is the basis of all cost estimates.
+You can request a copy of our current rate card at any time.

 All estimates are based on the scope outlined by the information we have been given.
 Any changes to the scope of a project, at any stage, may require a new estimate to be issued and accepted.

 Estimates are valid for 30 days unless otherwise stated.

 Upon written or verbal acceptance of our estimate we will consider you as having made an order with us.